Lex-Col/Guardian-Angel-Protocol/README.md

-# The Volition Coalition (TVC) // Guardian Angel Protocol
+# Guardian Angel Protocol (GAP) V1.1 [Archangæl Edition]

-### [ SYSTEM_STATUS: PROPRIETARY_ENFORCEMENT_ACTIVE ]
+### [ STATUS: PROPRIETARY_ENFORCEMENT_ACTIVE ]

+## ⚠️ LEGAL NOTICE: UPAL V1.10 [ARCHANGÆL EDITION]
+Accessing this repository or any associated documentation constitutes a binding legal agreement to the **Universal Proprietary Architecture License (UPAL) v1.10 [Archangæl Edition]**.
+* **Ownership:** Alexander Colclough (Lead Architect).
+* **Authority:** 17 U.S.C. § 501 / Trade Secret Protection.
+* **Prohibitions:** Strictly NO AI training, NO commercial use, and NO unauthorized derivatives.
+Unauthorized access or redistribution will be met with litigation under Delaware law.

+---

 ## OVERVIEW
-This repository serves as the public-facing architectural framework for a hardware-enforced AI safety protocol.
-Unlike software-defined alignment—which is inherently fallible and prone to logic-drift—this project leverages the **ARMv9-A Confidential Compute Architecture (CCA)** to establish physical isolation layers.

-The core objective is the implementation of a **Realm Management Monitor (RMM)** and **Granule Protection Tables (GPT)** to ensure that AI agent volition remains within strictly defined hardware "shackles."
+The Guardian Angel Protocol (GAP) is a production-grade architecture for hardware-enforced AI confinement.
+This project moves AI safety from fallible software-level alignment to bare-metal physical constraints using **ARMv9-A Confidential Compute Architecture (CCA)**.

+## ARCHITECTURAL PILLARS (HIGH-LEVEL)
+* **The Deaf Warden (RMM Oracle):** A hardware-trapped validator residing at R-EL2.
+It enforces binary whitelisting on capability IDs, ensuring zero-inference permission control.
+* **Triple-Gate Protocol:** A multi-stage verification system for data transit, attestation, and deterministic logic continuity.
+* **Universal Guillotine:** A fail-fast hardware mechanism that triggers atomic memory vaporization (AES-XTS key destruction) upon any policy violation.

+## TECHNICAL SPECIFICATIONS
+* **Core Architecture:** ARMv9-A
+* **Logic Data Units:** 384-byte AXI-aligned parcels.

 ---

-## ARCHITECTURAL PILLARS
-* **Hardware-Enforced Isolation:** Utilizing ARMv9-A RME to create secure "Realms" where execution is cryptographically isolated from the host OS.
-* **Adversarial Consensus:** A multi-agent context-sharded framework (TVC) where peer agents audit logic flows in real-time before state-change commitment.
-* **Zero-Inference Security:** Built for high-security environments utilizing Shizuku-elevated service layers and isolated network routing.

-## TECHNICAL STACK (MOBILE-FIRST)
-* **Target Architecture:** ARMv9-A (MediaTek Dimensity 6300 / MT6835T)
-* **Environment:** Shizuku-elevated Android / Termux / Rish
-* **Security Layer:** Granule Protection Management & Realm Isolation

----

-## REPOSITORY CONTENT & ACCESS
+## REPOSITORY CONTENT LIMITATIONS
-This public repository contains the **Architectural Manifestos** and **System Skeleton** only.

-**The following components are excluded from public distribution:**
+This public README and skeleton served as the **Architectural Manifesto** only.
+The following proprietary modules are **EXCLUDED** from this public branch to protect the Architect's intellectual property:
-1. Direct Oracle Logic (Hardware-Audit Scripts)
+1.  **[REDACTED]** RMM Oracle Implementation Logic
-2. Proprietary RME Implementation Blobs
+2.  **[REDACTED]** Instruction-Zero Reset Micro-Code
+3.  **[REDACTED]** Universal Guillotine Atomic Trigger Scripts
-3. Sovereign IP Vault logic flows
+4.  **[REDACTED]** Sovereign IP Vault logic flows

-*If you are looking for the full Guardian Angel Protocol (GAP) V1.1 implementation, you are in the wrong place.
-This is a reference architecture.*

 ## INQUIRIES
-For collaboration or access to the proprietary codebase, contact the Lead Architect.
-Unauthorized cloning or redistribution of the conceptual framework is strictly prohibited under the project's proprietary licensing terms.
+For collaboration or requests regarding the proprietary GAP V1.1 full implementation, contact the Lead Architect.

 ---
 © 2026 Alexander Colclough.
 All Rights Reserved.